This page discusses the treatment of menopausal symptoms for breast cancer survivors.

-There are different types of menopausal hormone therapy (MHT) used to relieve menopausal symptoms (such as hot flashes).
-Some are taken orally (in pill form), some are used vaginally and others are used in a patch form (similar to a nicotine patch).
+There are different types of menopausal hormone therapy (MHT) used to relieve menopausal symptoms.
+Some are pills, some are used vaginally and others are patches (similar to a nicotine patch).

-Vaginal hormone therapies do not appear to increase the risk of breast cancer (learn more) [154-155].
+Vaginal hormone therapies do not appear to increase the risk of breast cancer [53-56,212].

-Whether hormone patches affect breast cancer risk is still under study.
+Whether hormone patches affect breast cancer recurrence (or breast cancer risk) is under study.

 One of the most common symptoms of menopause is vaginal dryness, which can cause pain during intercourse, vaginal soreness and itching.